 Step 8 – Gas & Electric

 We are now ready for Electric & Gas.
 Electrical conduits for pool equipment power and pool lights should be run and ready.
-The breaker box at the location of the pool equipment should be installed and ready for the equipment to be set as well.
+The breaker box at the location of the pool equipment should be installed and ready for the Equipment Of The Pool to be set as well.
 Gas lines to the pool heater or heaters should also be run to the equipment location.

 Step 9 – Deck Layout Finalization & Pour

-Your deck is a minimum of four inches thick and reinforced with steel rebar approximately 18” on center.
-For most pools, any stone or brick work should be completed before the decking is poured.
+Your deck is a minimum of four inches thick and reinforced with a Steel Rebar approximately 18” on center.
+For most pools, any stone or brickwork should be completed before the decking is poured.

 Step 10 – Site Cleanup

 Your pool is now almost complete.
 We will now remove all Miscellaneous Construction Materials from the construction site and prepare the pool interior to be finished.

 Step 11 – Finishing Pool